Tools You Can Use

 Crates can be wonderful for house training a puppy.
 See the information under “Chewtoy Training” about utilizing stuffed, hollow chew toys.
 When you first bring your puppy home, put the food-filled toys and any other safe chew toys he enjoys inside his crate.
 Leave the crate open and allow your pup to want to go inside to get the food and toys.
 You can also up the ante by putting the toys inside the crate and closing the door with your pup outside of it–he’ll likely want desperately to go inside!
 When he sits nicely, open the door and let him inside to have his food and toys.
 Until the dog is relaxed and comfortable, don’t close the door on him–you don’t want him to feel trapped.
 He should learn to enjoy spending time in his crate.

-Download our FREE guides by Dr. Ian Dunbar:
+Subscribe to our mailing list & get our 2 FREE guides by Dr. Ian Dunbar: